Sandy Hook Elementary School

 Gun smoke choked the air in the lobby.
 The only sound was the muffled whimpering still coming over the intercom.
 The cops encountered the school janitor coming around the corner, who was still on the phone with 9-1-1, and made him “prone out” at gunpoint, per procedure.

 The officers asked him how many casualties there were.
-He responded that he only knew about the principal and the psychologist — who the police could see, motionless, further down the hallway, near the door to Conference Room 9.
+He responded that he only knew about the principal and the psychologist — both of whom the police could see, motionless, further down the hallway, near the door to Conference Room 9.
 There were no signs of life.

 Just then, across and further down the hall, the doorway to classroom 8 opened.
 The officers readied their weapons, preparing to engage the shooter; but when a small figure came out into the hallway, they saw that it was a first-grade girl.
 And they realized that now, she was standing right where the shooter was last reported seen, outside the door to Conference Room 9.
 “Get back in the classroom!” one of them shouted.
 And she did.